s3716853/net-core-banking-application/README.md

 MCBAWebApplication requires MCBACustomerAPI to be running for it to function, so run MCBACustomerAPI and then run MCBAWebApplication.
 ### Admin
 MCBAAdminWebApplication requires MCBAAdminAPI to be running for it to function, so run MCBAAdminAPI and then run MCBAAdminWebApplication.

+All these can be run either through Visual Studio, or by running 'dotnet run' within their respective folders.
+## User Logins (username - password)
+### Users
+12345678 - abc123
+38074569 - ilovermit2020
+17963428 - youWill_n0tGuess-This!
+### Admin (only works on admin site)
+admin - admin
+## Ports
+MCBAWebApplication - 7575
+MCBACustomerAPI - 59823
+MCBAAdminWebApplication - 26984
+MCBAAdminAPI - 38999
 ## Admin Api
 Every table in the database has the following actions: